anna02272/Accommodation-Booking-Platform-Gobnb/README.md

 # Accommodation Booking Platform - Gobnb

 This repository contains the implementation of a platform for offering and booking accommodations.
-This project is part of the "Service-Oriented Architectures and NoSQL Databases" course.
+This project is part of the Service-Oriented Architectures and NoSQL Databases course, as well as the Information Security and Software Development Methodologies.

 ### Launch Guide: